TsubakiBotPad/pad-data-pipeline/etl/README.md

 If you're looking to do your own processing, start with `etl/pad/raw`.

-If you're interested in duplicating this whole process, you should probably contact tactical_retreat, it's somewhat involved.
+If you're interested in duplicating this whole process, you should probably contact the Tsubaki Team, it's somewhat involved.

 I use shell scripts triggered via cron to execute the various scripts.